“Every fool can know. The point is to understand.” [Albert Einstein]

 'It uses the largest remainder method which minimizes the error to the original unrounded summands.

-Dim i As Long, j As Long, k As Long, n As Long, lCount As Long, lSgn As Long
+Dim b As Boolean, i As Long, j As Long, k As Long, n As Long, lCount As Long, lSgn As Long

 Dim d As Double, dDiff As Double, dRoundedSum As Double, dSumAbs As Double: Dim vA As Variant